jetperch/pyjoulescope_ui/features_future.md

 ### Oscilloscope

-*   Add x-axis label (or at least some tool-tip / hover text)
 *   Make the y-axis autoranging less confusing.
 You lose context on the discrete jumps.
 Perhaps animate the transition?
 *   Add y-axis log display in addition to linear.